 Horses are graceful, intelligent, big, and beautiful animals that offer companionship, farm help, and an enjoyable ride.
 They do need to be groomed regularly, which begs the question: Do horses sweat?
 The short answer is yes, they do sweat.
-In fact, did you know that only primates, like us, and horses sweat?
+In fact, did you know that only primates, like us, and horses truly sweat?
 It’s true!
 Here is what you need to know about a sweating horse and how to handle it.

 How and Why Horses Sweat